ericwbailey/ericwbailey.website/source/published/accessibility-annotation-kits-only-annotate.md

 This setup means there’s less of a chance of an insufficient or missing interpretation occurring, and therefore access issues being created.

 We’re starting to see movement on this with features like more common acceptance and usage of [design tokens](https://www.w3.org/community/design-tokens/).
-I consider this—an application agnostic declaration of programmatic intent—a tiny glimpse of what could be.
+I consider this—an application-agnostic declaration of programmatic intent—a tiny glimpse of what could be.

 ### Create more collaborative workflows between design and development